vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

     }
     ```

-Both mrzReadTimeout and rfidReadTimeout values must be between 10 and 60 seconds, otherwise an illegal argument exception will be thrown.
+Both mrzReadTimeout and rfidReadTimeout values must be between 10 and 60 seconds, otherwise an InvalidParameters error will occur.
 It's no longer possible to disable either of this timeout.

 If both scans are enabled and the RFID scan fails for some reason, the MRZ scan data is always